MoksedurRahman/FFP_Reproduction/README.md

 The paper introduces an **Iterative Chi-square (IChi2)** feature-selection procedure.
 After Chi-square ranking, different numbers of the highest-ranked features are evaluated using the classifier and 10-fold cross-validation.

-The feature-count range used in the implementation is:
+The implementation evaluates every integer feature count from 100 to 1,000:

 ```matlab
 featureCounts = 100:1000;
 ```

-Therefore, the code evaluates:
+Therefore:

 ```text
 100, 101, 102, ..., 999, 1000